 Submitting Your YAP Grant Application

 CSFF must receive a completed YAP Grant Application, including specified attachments, electronically via the online submittal process accessed on this website no later than 5:00 p.m. on the first business day of March or the first business day of November.
-The hard copy application should be sent to P.O.
-Box 776429, Steamboat Springs, CO 80477 and must include original signatures.
 Incomplete applications will not be accepted.
 Mail your application to: